 Investors, many times, use industry pe ratio as a benchmark for valuation of stocks.
-Buying a good stock at a cheap price, is one of the key pillars for making wealth in the stock markets.
-If an investor pays too much for the stock, then she may not make any money despite sustained good performance of the company whereas if she get a stock a deep bargain then even moderate performance by the company might provide her good returns.
+Buying a good stock at a cheap price is one of the key pillars for making wealth in the stock markets.
+If an investor pays too much for the stock, then she may not make any money despite the sustained good performance of the company whereas if she gets a stock a deep bargain then even moderate performance by the company might provide her good returns.

-One of the other criteria that commonly surfaces during discussion on valuations, is price to earnings ratio (PE ratio) of the industry.
+One of the other criteria that commonly surface during the discussion on valuations, is the price to earnings ratio (PE ratio) of the industry.
 Different investors use Industry PE ratio differently in their stock selection process.

-Looking at the popularity of Industry PE ratio as a stock selection parameter, I have been repeatedly asked by many readers and investors about the importance one should assign to PE ratio if the industry, while selecting stocks for investing.
+Looking at the popularity of Industry PE ratio as a stock selection parameter, we have been repeatedly asked by many readers and investors about the importance one should assign to PE ratio of the industry while selecting stocks for investing.

-The current article is an attempt to elaborate my perspective on relevance of PE ratio of the industry in the stock analysis.
-The article would highlight my views on importance and usage of Industry PE ratio in selection of stocks for investing.
+The current article is an attempt to elaborate my perspective on the relevance of the PE ratio of the industry in the stock analysis.
+The article would highlight our views on the importance and usage of Industry PE ratio in the selection of stocks for investing.

-Different investors have different believes behind using Industry PE ratio in their stock selection process:
+Different investors have different beliefs behind using Industry PE ratio in their stock selection process:

 - Some investors believe that a stock trading at a PE ratio lower than its Industry PE is cheaply priced.
 The inherent assumption is that the selected stock deserves to be priced at the PE ratio of the industry.